Idaho Section 8 Housing

 Section 8 calculates rent payments based on a formula that takes into account the total gross income of the household, the number of people in the household, and other factors.
 In general, Section 8 will pay the difference between 30% of the household's adjusted income and the FMR for the area.

-The FMR is the maximum amount of rent that Section 8 will pay for a particular unit size in a specific area.
-The FMR is determined by HUD and is based on the local housing market.
-The FMR may vary by area and by unit size, so it's important to check with your local housing authority to determine the FMR for your area.
+The FMR (Fair Market Rent) is the maximum amount of rent that Section 8 will pay for a particular unit size in a specific area.
+Determined annually by HUD, the FMR is based on the local housing market and reflects rental price trends.
+The FMR may vary by area and unit size, so it’s important to check with your local housing authority for the most up-to-date information.

-In Idaho, the maximum rent payment limits for Section 8 housing vary by county and by unit size.
-As of 2021, the maximum rent payment limits for a two-bedroom unit range from $727 to $1,044 per month, depending on the county.
-Keep in mind that these limits are subject to change and may be adjusted annually.
+In Idaho, the maximum rent payment limits for Section 8 housing vary by county and unit size.
+As of 2025, the maximum rent payment limits for a two-bedroom unit range from $850 to $1,200 per month, depending on the county.
+These limits are reviewed and adjusted annually to reflect changes in the rental market and ensure equitable access to affordable housing.

 Factors that affect the rent payment amounts for Section 8 housing in Idaho include the size of the household, the income of the household, the FMR for the area, and other factors that may affect the availability and cost of rental housing in the area.